nisreenkhambati/uganda_nasal_cells/README.md

 from https://www.gencodegenes.org/human/release_44.html as this file is too large to host in this repository.

+5.	*IPA_github.R*: imports IPA results and creates barplots for the top canonical pathways and upstream regulators for the nasal and blood datasets.

-5.	*TB_signatureprofiler_github.R*: evaluates the performance of previously published diagnostic TB blood signatures in the nasal and blood datasets.
+6.	*TB_signatureprofiler_github.R*: evaluates the performance of previously published diagnostic TB blood signatures in the nasal and blood datasets.

 ### **Data**